Appearance

 Configuration

 All processors can be enabled or disabled through Junto settings.
-Some processors expose additional options such as confidence thresholds and board filters.
+Some processors have additional configuration options — see each processor's page for details.